Securing industrial environments and the risk of isolated PCs

 Industrial Systems: A favourite target for cyber-criminals

-Furthermore, for the industrial sector this goes beyond business, as breaches could also result in physical harm, either to employees injured by a malfunctioning production line or to the public put at risk by system outages.
+Furthermore, for the industrial sector, this goes beyond business, as breaches could also result in physical harm, either to employees injured by a malfunctioning production line or to the general public put at risk by system outages.
 As the Industrial Internet of Things (IIoT) expands, industrial equipment is increasingly connected to digital systems and needs to be protected from new digital threats.
 Without proper security in place, there is potential for such equipment to be manipulated by hackers and terrorists, or simply left exposed by negligence.
-This can result in anything from costly breakage through to contaminated services and harmful explosions – think of oil, gas and water suppliers.
+This can result in anything from costly breakage through to contaminated services and harmful explosions – think of oil, gas, and water suppliers.

 The security trade off

-In addition, an equally important factor to consider is that due to these recent integrations, what previously might have been viewed as an irrelevant security issue could now a major vulnerability – allowing threat actors to wreak havoc across the business – from bringing production lines to a halt through to threatening the use of security of equipment.
-With this interconnection and the convergence of IT and OT threats can infiltrate the network, giving potential attackers free reign over highly sensitive material and assets.
+In addition, an equally important factor to consider is that due to these recent integrations, what previously might have been viewed as an irrelevant security issue could now be a major vulnerability – allowing threat actors to wreak havoc across the business – from bringing production lines to a halt through to threatening the use of security of equipment.
+With this interconnection and the convergence of IT and OT threats can infiltrate the network, giving potential attackers free rein over highly sensitive material and assets.

 Up until recently, the very nature of industrial business has also presented a challenge.
 Unlike other sectors, in the industrial space there is a need for systems to run nonstop, and this must also be contented with the delicate balance of keeping facility costs low and availability high.
 What this has often meant it that priority has been placed on the availability and safety of equipment over cyber security.